alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/25-health/25-health.md

 _Isa.
 66:15-17_ — Those who rebel against God's dietary standards will not be in the kingdom.

-_Isa.65:1-5_ — God links eating unclean foods to heathen idolatry.
+_Isa.
+65:1-5_ — God links eating unclean foods to heathen idolatry.

 _Acts 10:9-16_ — Peter's sheet with all kinds of unclean animals, including rats, alligators, crocodiles.
 God says arise and eat.
 Peter is horrified!
 What does God mean?
 Verse 17 indicates Peter is uncertain Acts 10:28 Peter explains that the vision applies not to food but to calling Gentiles unclean.
 In this vision, God breaks the racial barrier.
 Peter is open to witness now to the Gentiles.
 The vision deals with the fact that through the cross all barriers between people are removed.

 _Phil.
 4:13_ — Jesus provides spiritual strength to overcome physical habits.

-_Heb.4:15,16_ — Jesus was tempted like we are.
+_Heb.
+4:15,16_ — Jesus was tempted like we are.
 He fasted 40 days and overcame so we, too, can receive His power to overcome.